Global M&A Insights: our deal-making predictions for 2023

 We expect crypto assets to be sought-after despite recent market volatility, with trading platforms set for further deal-making.

-Consumer businesses will continue to use M&A to deepen their relationships with customers.
-This follows the lead of companies such as Nike whose acquisition of digital asset developer RTKFT has enabled it to package virtual sneakers with the real thing.
+Consumer businesses will continue to use M&A to deepen their relationships with customers, following the lead of companies such as Nike whose acquisition of digital asset developer RTKFT has enabled it to package virtual sneakers with the real thing.

 Data modelling pinpoints the sectors to watch